- HOME

 Launching a mobile application is as much a strategic initiative as a technological one.
 So before you get down to the brass tacks, there are some key elements you need to plan for:

-• Would this app be beneficial for the target audience?
+Would this mobile app be beneficial for the target audience?

-• Will it work on Android or iOS or both?
+Will it work on Android devives or iOS devices or both?

 2. Development: Is the app going to be built in-house on a low code-platform?
 Or is it going to be outsourced to a technology partner?
 This is the stage where businesses map out the time and costs that they’re ready to invest in the project, and evaluate the costs and benefits of different development options.

-3. UI/UX interface: After finalizing the platform, the next step involves creating the ideal interface and the basic look and feel of the application.
+3. UI/UX interface: After finalizing your suitable platform from the sea options of mobile app development platforms, the next step involves creating the ideal interface and the basic look and feel of the mobile application.
 Here, the wireframe and the right CTA buttons for the app are implemented.
 This process becomes easier when working on a low-code platform, as it enables a designer to implement changes in the application design without relying much on code.

 4. Performance metrics: Businesses need to decide how their app is going to perform in different situations.
 Is it going to run with low network coverage?
-Would it work offline?
-How to ensure that the app doesn’t crash?
+Would the mobile app work offline?
+How to ensure that the mobile app doesn’t crash?

 5. Security measures: End users value a secure network more, or at least as much as, the UI or performance of the app.
 Hence, it’s crucial to ensure that all the data being transmitted through the app is completely secure.
 If you’re creating an app on a low-code platform, security measures are automatically taken care of.
 Most of these platforms offer secure firewall grids or virus scans to protect the user’s data.